 There are more and more streaming devices out there right now, but Roku and Amazon offer some of the best.
 Here's a breakdown of how the devices compare.

 When it comes to streaming sticks, the choice is huge at the moment.
 With more and more on the market, it can be tough to decide which one suits you.
 Roku and Amazon are front-runners in this field though, so we've pitted the brands' best devices against each other.

-In this guide we compare two of the biggest brands in streaming, Roku and Amazon, to help you make that decision.
-Because, while Amazon may be one of the biggest brands in the world, Roku shouldn’t be ruled out of the fight.
+So, Roku or Amazon?
+We're comparing the two to help you decide.
+Because, while Amazon may be one of the biggest brands in the world, Roku shouldn't be ruled out of the fight.
 The brand is a streaming device specialist with a good track record of making affordable streaming devices.

 To see which smart TV range comes out on top, we will compare a range of features including price, design, voice control and the variety of apps and channels available.

 We will be focusing our attention on the brand's mid-range devices, the Roku Premiere and original Amazon Fire TV Stick but we have also included a full breakdown of every device on offer from both Roku and Amazon so that you can see how far your budget will stretch and whether its worth spending a little extra.